datopian/datahub-docs-tech/docs/index.md

 # DataHub Documentation

 Welcome to the DataHub documentation.
-Choose the appropriate section and dive right in!

-## Sections
+DataHub is a platform for *people* to **store, share and publish** their data, **collect, inspect and process** it with **powerful tools**, and **discover and use** data shared by others.

+Our focus is on data wranglers and data scientists: those who use automate their work with data using code and command line tools rather than editing it by hand (as, for example, many analysts do in Excel).
+Think people who use Python vs people who use Excel for data work.

+Our goal is to provide simplicity *and* power.

+Currently this documentation has two sections:

-* [For developers](developers/): <3 Python, JavaScript and data pipelines?
+* [For developers](developers/) -- <3 Python, JavaScript and data pipelines?
 Start here!
 * [For publishers](publishers/): Want to store your data on DataHub?
 Start here!